Season of Judgment and Discernment: A List of Bad Doctrines and Practices

 I am a Christian ‘Kingdomist,’ Not a Christian Nationalist

-3..
-Dominionism, Seven Mountain Mandate, kingdom now!
+4..
+Dominionism, Seven Mountain Mandate, Kingdom Now!

 These three doctrines and practices are tied to Christian Nationalism.